emptydev1/dynamicdb-py/README.md

 pip install -r requirements.txt
 ```

+---
 # How to use the Database?

-## Here below are some simple examples of how you can utilize this database:
+<p>Here below are some simple examples of how you can utilize this database:</p>

 ```py
 # Importing the database